Flying-Saga/BB_ReferEarnBot/README.md

 - Each user receives a unique referral link.
 - Bonuses are credited for each referred user once referral user joined all required channels.
 - System tracks and displays statistics (number of referrals, earned rewards, per refer amount).
-- Users can also view their last 10 referred users.
+- Users can also view their recent 10 referred users.

 ### 5. <a id="bonus"></a>🎁 Bonus System
 - Users can claim a bonus by clicking a button at a configurable time interval (default: every 24 hours).